eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 when loading only origin and destination into the simulation.
 Routes may later be influenced via [TraCI](../TraCI/Change_Person_State.md).

+Since persons may use each edge in both directions some extra configuration may be needed in shared space scenarios.
+The option **--persontrip.walk-opposite-factor** may be use with [duarouter](../duarouter.md) and [sumo](../sumo.md) to set a factor when walking against traffic flow on shared space.
+A factor below 1 discourages walking against the flow.

 When using the *striping*-model, pedestrians will also be routed within intersections to selected a sequence of *walkingareas* and *crossings* for moving onto the other side of the intersection.
 This type of routing